DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 When you have hammer toe or mallet toe, wear proper footwear.
 Always wear low-heeled shoes with a wide toe box.
 Your shoes should also have flexible material over your toes to accommodate your toes comfortably and give them room to stretch.
 Make sure your shoes have at least a half inch of space between the tip of your longest toe and the inside front of your shoe.

 Also avoid over-the-counter medicated corn removal products; they often contain acid, which can irritate your skin.
 Don’t attempt to shave or remove corns from a toe yourself.
-Foot wounds can become infected easily, and they’re hard to treat.
+Foot wounds can become infected easily, and they’re difficult to treat.
 Healing can be slow, especially if you have diabetes or poor circulation.
 Corn removal should be handled by a podiatrist in NYC.

 - Leave room for your toes: Avoid shoes with pointed toes, whether flats or high-heeled.